-We observed an interaction between ordinal position and session (χ22, N = 20= 59.16, p<0.0001).
+We observed an interaction between ordinal position and condition (χ22, N = 20= 59.16, p<0.0001, Type II).
 We then performed two planned contrasts.
 First, we evaluated the effect of ordinal position within each level of condition (i.e. to determine the modulation of reaction times for each condition).
-We observed a significant drop in estimated means between positions 1 (M = 0.581, SE = 0.011) and 2 (M = 0.565, SE = 0.011; zInf=12.69,p<0.001, d=0.56), as well as between 1 and 3 (M = 0.534, SE = 0.01;zInf=16.37, p<0.001, d=0.73) in the structured condition.
-There was a smaller, but also statistically significant decrease in means between positions 2 – 3 (zInf=12.42, p<0.001, d= 0.17).
-(Fig. 7a).
-This result replicates the graded RT effect we observed in Experiment 1.
+As in Experiment 1, we observed slower RTs to word-initial syllables (M=580 ms, SD=140 ms) than to word-medial syllables (M=509 ms, SD=133 ms; zInf=12.69,p<0.001, d=0.56), and word-final syllables (M=489 ms, SD=128 ms;zInf=16.37, p<0.001, d=0.73).
+The drop in mean RT between word-medial and word-final syllables was smaller but also significant (zInf=12.42, p=0.0002, d= 0.17).
+(Fig. 2a-b).

-In the random condition, we were surprised to observe a similar RT pattern, where differences in estimated means for certain pairs of positions reached still significance, with a small but significant change occurring between positions 1 (M = 0.582, SE = 0.011) and 3 (M = 0.489, SE = 0.009), as well as between position 2 (M = 0.510, SE = 0.01) and 3.
-(Fig. 7a) Given that there were no regularities in the random stream that could bias reaction times to certain tokens more than others, we hypothesized that the modulation observed here is due to variations in the acoustic features of the stimuli, as also noted above for Experiment 1.
+Surprisingly, we observed the same general RT pattern in the random condition, although with far smaller marginal differences.
+Here, mean RTs to word-initial (M=579 ms, SD=133 ms) were longer than those to word-medial (M=563,SD=132;zInf=2.45,p=0.04, Cohen's d=0.11) and to word-final (M=534 ms,SD=133;zInf=7.86,p<0.0001,Cohen's d=0.35) syllables as well.
+RTs to word-medial syllables were also longer than RTs to word-final syllables (zInf=5.36,p<0.0001,Cohen's d=0.24).
+(Fig. 2a-b) Given that there were no regularities in the random stream that could bias reaction times to certain tokens more than others, we hypothesized that the modulation observed here is due to variations in the acoustic features of the stimuli, as also noted above for Experiment 1.

-In our second contrast, we evaluated the effect of condition for each level of ordinal position (i.e. how much condition affected reaction times to targets in each ordinal position).
-We observed that the presence of structure significantly decreased mean reaction times for 2nd (zInf= 5.32, p < 0.0001,d=0.43) and 3rd position targets (zInf= 4.54, p < 0.0001,d=0.37).
-Meanwhile, RTs to 1st position targets remained roughly the same (reaction times for 1st position targets were in fact slightly higher in the structured vs. the random condition, but this change was not statistically significant; zInf= -0.12, p = 0.90, d=-0.01).
-(Fig. 7c-d, Fig. 8)
+In our second contrast, we evaluated the effect of condition for each level of ordinal position (i.e. how much condition affected RT to targets in each ordinal position).
+We observed that the presence of structure significantly decreased mean RT for word-medial (zInf= 5.32, p < 0.0001,Cohen's d=0.43) and word-final targets (zInf= 4.54, p < 0.0001,Cohen's d=0.37).
+However, RTs to word-initial targets did not significantly vary between conditions. (zInf= -0.12, p = 0.90, d=-0.01).
+Together, these results demonstrate that the presence of an underlying structure in a continuous speech stream modulates RT to predictable target syllables above and beyond what might be observed due to random variation, whether in participant performance or stimuli acoustics.

-We additionally tested a model that included condition order as a fixed effect, to determine whether the there were any carry-over effects of condition (i.e. confounding effect of exposure to random then structured streams, or vice versa).
-We did not detect a three-way interaction between condition order, ordinal position, and condition in modulating response times (χ22, N = 20= 0.33, p=0.85).
-(Fig. S3) However, we note that this null result may be due to lack of statistical power, and some confounding effect of viewing structured or random streams first may have occurred.

 Discussion

-Here we were able to replicate our findings from Experiment 1, in which the presence of implicit statistical structure modulates reaction times to items embedded in the stream.
-Notably, we could establish that this modulation is most extreme for those items which become strictly predictable (those with a transitional probability of 1, in word-medial and word-final positions), as compared with the same items tested in a stream of randomly ordered syllables.
+In Experiment 2, we were able to replicate our main finding from Experiment 1.
+Namely, RTs to predictable targets in a continuous speech stream with embedded regularities, in the form of repeating tri-syllabic pseudowords, were significantly faster than those to less predictable targets.
+Notably, we established that this effect is not due to spurious variation in the stream or the differing detectability of target syllables, since the presence of structure magnifies the graded RT effect in comparison with that observed from exposure to a randomly ordered syllable stream.

-Coding of Structural Features in Online Target Detection
+Feature Sensitivity in Online Target Detection